Donald Penner reports

 About the RC gold project

-The RC gold project is a 345.5-square-kilometre district-scale land package located in the newly road-accessible Clear Creek, Big Creek and Sprague Creek districts in the heart of Yukon's Tintina gold belt and within the Tombstone gold belt.
-It is the largest consolidated land package strategically positioned midway between Victoria Gold's Eagle gold mine, Canada's newest gold mine, which just reach commercial production earlier this summer, and Golden Predator's Brewery Creek gold mine, which recently received government and first nation support for restarting production.
-The RC gold project land package comprises five underlying mining properties, namely the RC, Bee Bop, Mahtin, Clear Creek and Barney Ridge properties.
+The RC gold project is a 376-square-kilometre contiguous district-scale land package located in the newly road-accessible Clear Creek, Big Creek and Sprague Creek districts in the heart of Yukon's Tintina gold belt and within the Tombstone gold belt.
+It is the largest consolidated land package strategically positioned midway between Victoria Gold's Eagle Gold mine, Canada's newest gold mine, which reached commercial production in the summer of 2020, and Golden Predator's Brewery Creek gold mine, which recently received government and first nation support for restarting production.
+The RC gold project land package comprises five underlying mining properties, namely: the RC, Bee Bop, Mahtin, Clear Creek and Barney Ridge properties.

 About Sitka Gold Corp.

-The scientific and technical content of this news release has been reviewed and approved by Cor Coe, PGeo, a director and the chief executive officer of the company and a qualified person as defined by NI 43-101.
+The scientific and technical content of this news release has been reviewed and approved by Cor Coe, PGeo, director and chief executive officer of the company and a qualified person as defined by National Instrument 43-101.

 We seek Safe Harbor.